Establishing a perennial living mulch for weed control in sweet corn

 My project objectives:

-1) To successfully establish a dense stand of kura clover as a living mulch;
+1) To successfully establish a dense stand of Kura clover, dwarf white clover and dandelion as a perennial living mulch;

-3) To test out an inter-row crimper/roller to control any aggressiveness in the growth or spread of the kura clover;
+3) To test out a prototype inter-row crimper unit to manage weeds or any aggressiveness in the growth or spread of the Kura clover;

 4) The proposed demonstration site is adjacent to a state highway, so I will promote the project by posting signs for passersby;

-5) To document the project through photographs/video, take growth and yield measurements, and issue a press release to the media.
+5) To document the project through photographs/video, take spring soil temperatures, estimate weed density and suppression by the Kura species mix, measure infiltration rates, conduct soil tests, take ear yield and quality measurements, and issue a press release to the media.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.